Research Experience for Undergraduates

 The program begins with a weeklong course on the conduct of research in environmental sciences at the Merriam Powell Research Station, which is housed on the grounds of The Arboretum at Flagstaff.
 The arboretum is 5 miles from Flagstaff, Arizona, and surrounded by ponderosa pine forest.

 Following this experience, students are ready to return to the NAU campus and spend nine weeks working with a faculty or graduate student mentor on an independent research project matching their interests.

-The on-campus portion of the program includes: (1) seminars on career options, research skills development, and Native American and western science perspectives; (2) a short GIS course; (3) individual consultation on research paper and poster presentation development; and (4) social activities.
+The on-campus portion of the program includes: (1) seminars on career options, research skills development, and Native American and western science perspectives; (2) individual consultation on research paper and poster presentation development; and (3) social activities.